Cardinals’ Poncedeleon reaches majors after head injury

 Voit has appeared in five games for the Cardinals this season, going 2 for 4 with one home run and three RBIs.
 His pinch-hit homer on June 7 against Miami was the Cardinals’ first pinch-homer this season.

-With his first game appearance, Poncedeleon will become the fifth player to make his MLB debut for the Cardinals this season, joining Jordan Hicks, Yairo Munoz, Tyler O’Neill and Austin Gomber.
+With his first game appearance, Poncedeleon will become the fifth player to make his MLB debut for the Cardinals this season, joining Jordan Hicks, Yario Munoz, Tyler O’Neill and Austin Gomber.

-NOTES: The Cardinals signed first-round draft pick Nolan Gorman, a left-handed-hitting third baseman selected 19th overall last week out of Sandra Day O’Connor High School in Phoenix.
-The 18-year-old Gorman, who passed up a college commitment to Arizona, will start his professional career at Johnson City, the organization’s rookie-level affiliate in the Appalachian League.
-Gorman was at Busch Stadium on Monday to sign his contract and meet St. Louis players, coaches and front office staff.
-He worked out with the team and took batting practice.

 More AP baseball: https://apnews.com/tag/MLBbaseball